vaquita-fi/vaquita-scroll/README.md

 ## 🌐 Resources

-- 🚀 **Demo:** Check out the live demo of the project [here](https://vaquita-psi.vercel.app/)
+- 🚀 **Demo:** Check out the live demo of the project [here](https://vaquita-op.vercel.app/)
+- 📂 **Repository:** Access the project repo [here](https://github.com/Vaquita-Fi/vaquita-op)
 - 🎥 **Pitch Deck:** This is the pitch deck for the project, providing a concise overview of its key elements.
 It helps to understand the problem, solution, business model, and overall impact more clearly.
 [Watch the Pitch Deck](https://www.loom.com/share/15fc8cf534db4c16beb92dab2e8d7879?sid=e9c3014d-ae1e-44f1-90dc-107cba3aa933)
-- 💻 **Sepolia Base contract:** `0x8522D7762A8C3a71ddf5f52b6DA19849BAB87F1d` — View the [Vaquinta Program](https://sepolia.basescan.org/address/0x8522D7762A8C3a71ddf5f52b6DA19849BAB87F1d).
+- 💻 **Optimism Sepolia contract:** `0x1250e296dEfbe47fbFd5c3eD1B8194120f21497B` — View the [Vaquinha Program](https://optimism-sepolia.blockscout.com/address/0x1250e296dEfbe47fbFd5c3eD1B8194120f21497B).

   **Methods:**

   - 🏁 `initializeRound`: Creates a new Round and adds collateral.
   - 🙋‍♂️ `addPlayer`: Adds a player to the round and their collateral.
   - 💰 `payTurn`: Pays the current turn in the round.

+- 💸 **Faucet USDC:** Use the [USDC Faucet](https://optimism-sepolia.blockscout.com/token/0x00D2d1162c689179e8bA7a3b936f80A010A0b5CF?tab=read_write_contract).
+- 💡 **Faucet ETH Sepolia:** Use the [ETH Sepolia Faucet](https://faucet.quicknode.com/optimism/sepolia).

 ## Setup

 To ensure all components work seamlessly, set the following environment variables in your `.env` file using `.env.local.example` as a reference.

 You can find the API key on the [Coinbase Developer Portal's OnchainKit page](https://portal.cdp.coinbase.com/products/onchainkit).
 If you don't have an account, you will need to create one.

 You can find your Wallet Connector project ID at [Wallet Connect](https://cloud.walletconnect.com).